mattj23/covid-delta-usa/readme.md

 *Note: by pre-empting the infectivity check before it happens based on a binary value of immunity, the micro-mechanics explicitly do not contain any mechanism by which a person's immunity reacts differently to various levels of infective potency of the carrier.
 This could be implemented in the future if such a mechanism could be characterized.*

 Immunity is a complex subject even in this simplified model.
 Unfortunately, there are no good direct empirical measurements of immunity isolated from social and other factors.
 The only measures of immunity we have are efficacy values which represent a reduced incidence ratio between groups.
-Because the system being studied is **not** under steady state conditions, efficacy values are products of the exact time period in which they were measured and do not directly represent underlying probabilities<sup>[13](#efficacy_footnote)</sup>.
+Because the system being studied is **not** under steady state conditions, efficacy values are products of the exact time period in which they were measured and do not necessarily represent direct underlying probabilities<sup>[13](#efficacy_footnote)</sup>.

 To prevent an immunity mechanic that wanes by nature of being repeatedly testing, it's important to not use a "saving throw" mechanism for pre-empting the carrier's infectivity probability check.
 Rather, the stochastic portion of an individual's immunity should be resolved once, so that the simulation isn't doing the equivalent of asking over and over again until it gets an answer it likes.

-However, it's also important to be able to account for immunity that changes with time, since it's known<sup>[14](#lopezbernal2020)</sup> that mRNA vaccine immunity changes between the first and second dose and there's evidence<sup>[12](#cdcleak)</sup> that natural immunity against the delta variant may wane beyond 180 days.
+However, it's also important to be able to account for immunity that changes with time, since it's known<sup>[14](#lopezbernal2021)</sup> that mRNA vaccine immunity changes between the first and second dose and there's evidence<sup>[12](#cdcleak)</sup> that natural immunity against the delta variant may wane beyond 180 days.

 To account for both of these seemingly contradictory requirements, the following method is used:
 1. A baseline curve is produced for every time-dependant immunity response.
 This curve is the complement of the odds-ratio based efficacy at any point in time.
 That is, if the observed population efficacy is 30% at time ***t<sub>0</sub>***, the curve at time ***t<sub>0</sub>*** has a value of 0.7.